microsoft/WhatTheHack/068-AzureOpenAIApps/Coach/Solution-04.md

 Example: <br>
 `az storage blob upload-batch --account-name contosopeterod1storage -d submissions -s .`

-If the student gets a `429 Too Many Requests` in the Terminal output window, go to OpenAI Studio and edit the deployments for `text-embedding-ada-002` and increase the tokens per minute rate limit to maximum.
+If the student gets a `429 Too Many Requests` in the Terminal output window, go to OpenAI Studio and edit the deployment for `text-embedding-ada-002` and increase the tokens per minute rate limit to maximum.
 Do the same thing for `gpt-4`.